harshitm98/ctf/cybertruck19/Readme.md

 CyberTruck Challenge 2019 is a premier event to bring together a community of interest related to heavy vehicle cybersecurity issued and develop talent to address those challenges.
 This is a write up for their CTF.
 Their website can be found here and the Github profile for the challenge can found here.

+*Note: This was originally written on [Medium](https://medium.com/bugbountywriteup/cybertruck-challenge-2019-android-ctf-e39c7f796530) and has been converted to markdown using [mediumexporter](https://github.com/xdamman/mediumexporter)*

 *Note: I was not present during the event.
 All I wanted to do was practice Android CTFs and that’s when I came across their [Github page](https://github.com/nowsecure/cybertruckchallenge19).*

 ### Tools used